 If you bet on a draw, then for every $8 risked you would receive a return of $19 - $11 of which is winnings.
 Should you side with Arsenal in the betting, then a modest $1 bet would see you make $2 profit if they win the game.

 It really is that easy.
 If the difference between decimal and fractional odds confuses you, then may sportsbooks now offer their prices in both types and beyond.
-An outright match winner market is just one of many different sorts of soccer bet you can place.
+An outright match winner market is just one of many different sorts of football bet you can place.

 Types of Football Bets to Take

 If you’re wondering how to bet on football from among the vast range of odds, then we’ve got some handy hints on what the most popular markets are that bettors gamble on.
-So much soccer betting and tips given by experts surround these types of odds in particular:
+So much football betting and tips given by experts surround these types of odds in particular:

 Correct score – What will the precise scoreline be when the final whistle is blown?
 This applies to football matches in 90 minutes rather than extra time.

 Scorecasts and wincasts – A scorecast is where you bet on a player to score first or anytime and what the correct score will be.
 A wincast is a player to score and either their team or the opposition to win.